outde-xyz/website/content/Tutorials/outdex_yaml_guide.md

 This is the second post on how to write submissions for the Outdex.
 The first one covered the use of pandoc for the actual content of your submission.
 However, a blog post is more than just its content.
-It also involves crucial *metadata* such as the author(s), the date it was published, and topic tags.
+It also involves crucial *metadata* such as the author(s), the date it was published, or topic tags.
-Don't despair, though, adding metadata to your post takes less than 2 minutes.
+Metadata also allows you to enable some advanced features.
+It's a very powerful tool, but also very easy to use.
 All you have to do is add a short YAML-header at the very top.
-Even if that doesn't mean anything to you, please read on.
+If that doesn't mean anything to you, don't despair, it only takes 2 minutes to learn.
 <!-- END_SUMMARY_BLOCK -->

 Every Outdex post is created from a markdown file with a `.md` ending.